 For forest products such as cartons, certifying the chain of custody means verifying that the wood used at each stage of the production process came from a forest certified as being sustainably managed.
 It is only valid if each step in the supply chain is checked.

-For goods manufacturers and retailers the value is in being able to label the cartonboard packaging as coming from a sustainable managed forest and benefiting from the environmental credit as consumers make their shopping choices.
+For goods manufacturers and retailers the value of certification is in being able to label their cartonboard packaging as coming from a sustainably managed forest.

 With a steady increase in forest certification, it is unlikely that any other industrial sector can match the forest products industries in demonstrating the same level of commitment to sustainability.